enlighten2/enlighten2.github.io/tutorial1.md

 > **NB**: Whenever text is written in a `box like this`, it is a command that should be typed in the PyMOL control panel.

+> **NB**: Before running Enlighten2 through PyMOL, ensure that Docker is installed and running in the background.

 ## Part 1: Making a model of the TEM-1-Sulbactam complex

 > **NB**: if you want to skip Part 1 and go straight to [Part 2](#Part-2:-Running-the-*Enlighten*-protocols-through-the-plugin), you can set up